The following section describes policies and procedures that the UMF community will follow in academic areas.

 Students who have officially notified the Registrar's Office that they will be on leave can register in person during the assigned two week period, or they can use the IVR or Web DSIS systems.

-A student's registration may also be blocked if immunizations have expired or library materials have not been returned.
+A student's registration may be blocked if bills are unpaid or immunizations have expired.

 While many students are accepted into a major when they apply to UMF, others do not decide on a major until after they arrive on campus.
 Students in the Arts and Sciences who have completed 60 or more credits must declare a major in order to be allowed to register for courses.
 New transfers to UMF will be allowed one semester in which to declare a major if they are transferring in 60 or more credits.
 Students should work with their advisors or the department chair of the program they are entering.